JwR513/BlackJack/README.md

 ### **_Future Updates_**

+[ ] adding a shuffle deck fnc
+[ ] want to add a betting system
+[ ] score board tracking wins and losses

 #### Planned updates will be tracked and crossed off here as the project moves forward

 ### **_Credits_**